-Certain concentrations between undertakings (i.e., mergers, acquisitions of control and the creation of joint ventures) will be caught by the prior notification requirement in Angola, in which case they will have to be approved by the CRA before being implemented.
+Certain concentrations between undertakings (ie, mergers, acquisitions of control and the creation of joint ventures) will be caught by the prior notification requirement in Angola, in which case they must be approved by the CRA before being implemented.
+Minority shareholdings may amount to a concentration if it allows the possibility to exercise decisive influence over the target company.